HMS Speedy (1798): Legacy

 In part due to this disaster, Presqu'ile was deemed an inappropriate and "inconvenient" location for a district town.
 The incident was called "a disaster felt by the Bench, the Bar Society, the Legislature and the Country."
 The new settlement at Newcastle was abandoned and the district centre was moved to Amherst (now known as Cobourg) in 1805.
 A new town bearing the name of Newcastle was established some 50 years later, in a different location.

 Each summer the story of Speedy is told through a history play as part of Presqu'ile Provincial Park's Natural Heritage Education program.
 The story is also told by an interactive video display at the point in the Lighthouse Interpretive Centre.
 The point is also home to a commemorative plaque, erected by the Ontario Historical Society.
 A play about the sinking was put on at Harbourfront Centre in Toronto in 2017.

 Search for wreck

 Ed Burtt, a wreck hunter searched for the wreck and claimed to have found it in 1990, and hoped to salvage it under maritime laws.
 Burtt recovered some items from the wreck, potentially identifying it.
 He kept the location secret, planning to house relics in an exhibit space.
-Burtt passed away in 2017 without revealing the location of the wreck.
+Burtt died in 2017 without revealing the location of the wreck.
 Other divers plan to continue the search.

 Casualties

 Records are not clear, listing somewhere between 20 and 39 passengers aboard Speedy, along with her crew of 6.
-It may never be known exactly how many were killed in the sinking.
+It may never be known exactly how many died in the sinking.
 Those lost included: